-Researchers interested in participating in the current JNIC edition will be able to send their papers according to the calls for papers (or CFP) that will be published at the JNIC’s available website for current edition.
+Researchers interested in participating in the next JNIC edition will be able to send their papers according to the calls for papers (or CFP) that will be published at the JNIC2019 homepage for current edition.

 What awards are there?

 Each edition presents its call for awards.
-The current edition will publish the provided awards and categories on the available website for current edition.
+The next edition will publish the expected awards and their categories in the web that will enable for the event.

 How can I register to attend?

-Attendance at the conference is done through the registration process enabled on the available website for current edition.
-The details of the registration process will be published in that before mentioned website.
+Attendance at the conference is done through the registration process that will be enabled on the available website for next edition.
+The details of the registration process will be published in that, before mentioned, website.

 How can I be the organiser for next edition?

-The period for the registration of candidates to organise the next edition opens two months before the current edition of the conference is held, and closes a week before it finishes.
+The period for the registration of candidates to organise the next edition opens, around two months before JNIC conference is held, and closes around two weeks before JNIC conference is held.